Tracking Protostellar Variability in Massive Protoclusters with ALMA: I. Insights from QUARKS and MaMMOtH: Data Reduction Methods

 \subsection{Spectral Line Flagging and Self-calibration}

 The data were initially calibrated using the ALMA pipeline within the Common Astronomy Software Applications package (CASA, version~6.5.4.9; \citealt{2022PASP..134k4501C}).
-This process included bandpass, gain, and flux calibration, employing the calibrators listed in Table~\ref{appendix: observing_parameters}.
+This process included bandpass, gain, and flux calibration, employing the calibrators listed in Table~\ref{appendix:observing_parameters}.
 The output of this procedure consists of calibrated measurement sets for each individual execution blocks.
-Each calibrated measurement set was subsequently split into individual files corresponding to the science targets, using the four scientific SPWs (SPW25, SPW27, SPW29, and SPW31).
+Each calibrated measurement set was subsequently split into individual files corresponding to the science targets, using the four scientific SPWs.
 For each source, the four SPWs were combined to improve the continuum sensitivity.